 We all know the iconic thick gray hoodie adorned with the little red, white, and blue “C” logo.
 Champion!
-Whether you found your first Champion sweatshirt in the back of your parents closet, local thrift store, or are old enough to have bought it yourself, nearly every American has had a Champion in their lives.
+Whether you found your first Champion sweatshirt in the back of your parents’ closet, a local thrift store, or are old enough to have bought it yourself, nearly every American has had a Champion in their lives.

 That signature “C” logo didn’t hit the scene until 1956.
 Rewind to the brand’s beginning in 1919, when a family by the name of Feinbloom merged their minds to create a brand in Rochester, NY.
 They named this company the Knickerbocker Knitting Mills.